pixmoving-moveit/Robo-Bus-documentation-EN/docs/Autonomous Driving Sensor Hardware Check/Router Network Connection.md

 # Router Hardware Inspection

-- The domestic RoboBus router is located on the left side of the rear compartment, while the international RoboBus router is on the left side of the front compartment (for Hong Kong and Macau).
+- The left-hand drive RoboBus router is located on the left side of the rear compartment, while the right-hand drive RoboBus router is on the left side of the front compartment (for Hong Kong and Macau).
 You can see it by opening the compartment cover.

 ![covers](./image/covers.png)